Deadline: October 1st, 2017

 - Practitioners or policymakers with an equivalent level of professional achievement are eligible.

 - Applicants should have English proficiency as the Center is designed to encourage the exchange of ideas among its fellows.

 - A complete application must include the following:

 - A current CV (Optional; not to exceed three pages); The Center will only accept the first three pages; please list your publications separately

 - A list of your publications that includes exact titles, names of publishers, dates of publication and status of forthcoming publications (not to exceed three pages)

 - A Project Proposal (not to exceed five single-spaced typed pages, using 12-point type); The Center reserves the right to omit from review applications that are longer than the requested page length;

 - A bibliography for the project that includes primary sources and relevant secondary sources (not to exceed three pages);

 - All application materials must be submitted in English.

 Trans Energize empowers her readership with the latest updates on a wide range of emerging possibilities, ideas worth sharing.
-Visit our Homepage for more . . . our opportunities portal and our social deck for much more.
+Visit our Home Page for more . . . our opportunities portal or our social deck for much more.